mjtomei/inflation/inflation_analysis.md

 ### 9.3 Policy Recommendations

-The findings suggest several actionable recommendations for policymakers, statistical agencies, and civil society:
+The findings suggest several actionable recommendations for policymakers, statistical agencies, and civil society.
+We organize these by implementation timeline:

-**For the Bureau of Labor Statistics:**
-1. Publish a necessity-weighted CPI alongside headline CPI, comparable to the experimental CPI-E for the elderly.
-Lower-income households' consumption baskets differ systematically from the average; they deserve an index that reflects their experience.
+**Quick wins (implementable within existing authority and budgets):**

-2. Report distributional statistics prominently.
-The Fed regional banks already produce inflation-by-income and inflation-by-race research; BLS should integrate this into standard releases rather than burying it in technical papers.
+1. **BLS: Report distributional statistics prominently.** The Fed regional banks already produce inflation-by-income and inflation-by-race research; BLS should integrate this into standard releases rather than burying it in technical papers. *No new data collection required—only presentation changes.*

-3. Maintain and extend the CPI-U-RS research series, which enables comparison of current and historical methodology.
-Transparency about methodology evolution builds rather than undermines credibility.
+2. **BLS: Maintain and extend the CPI-U-RS research series.** This enables comparison of current and historical methodology.
+Transparency about methodology evolution builds rather than undermines credibility. *Already exists; requires only continuation.*

-**For the Federal Reserve:**
+3. **Civil society: Develop community-specific inflation trackers.** Necessity-weighted indices for retirees, first-time-buyer affordability indices for young households, time-cost indices for working-class families. *Public data already available; requires only analysis and dissemination.*

+**Medium-term structural changes (require agency initiative or modest legislation):**

+4. **BLS: Publish a necessity-weighted CPI alongside headline CPI.** Comparable to the experimental CPI-E for the elderly, this would give lower-income households an index reflecting their actual consumption patterns. *Requires methodology development but no new data collection.*

-4. Incorporate distributional inflation metrics into monetary policy deliberations.
-If inflation inequality means lower-income households experience 10% higher cumulative price increases, "2% average inflation" has different welfare implications than headline numbers suggest.
+5. **Federal Reserve: Incorporate distributional inflation metrics into monetary policy deliberations.** If lower-income households experience 10% higher cumulative inflation, "2% average inflation" has different welfare implications than headline numbers suggest. *Requires internal policy change, not legislation.*
-5. Fund and publicize research on demographic inflation disparities.
-The regional Fed banks have done excellent work; it deserves broader dissemination.

-**For Congress:**
+6. **Civil society: Establish norms for methodological transparency.** ShadowStats failed because it was opaque, not because it was alternative.
+Independent measures gain credibility through replicability. *Requires norm development, not resources.*

+**Long-term reforms (require Congressional action or significant new resources):**

-6. Consider legislation requiring supplemental indices for Social Security COLA calculations.
-Current methodology systematically underweights necessities that dominate beneficiary budgets.
+7. **Congress: Legislate supplemental indices for Social Security COLA.** Current methodology systematically underweights necessities that dominate beneficiary budgets. *Requires legislation and political will.*

-7. Fund BLS adequately to enable more granular data collection and faster release of alternative measures.
+8. **Congress: Fund BLS adequately.** More granular data collection, faster release cycles, and expanded alternative measures require resources that have not kept pace with analytical demands. *Requires appropriations.*

-**For civil society:**
-8. Develop and publicize alternative inflation measures tailored to specific communities—necessity-weighted indices for retirees, first-time-buyer affordability indices for young households, time-cost indices for working-class families.
-9. Establish norms for methodological transparency in alternative measures.
-ShadowStats failed not because it was alternative but because it was opaque.
-Independent measures gain credibility through replicability, not through opposition to official statistics.
+9. **Federal Reserve: Fund and publicize demographic disparity research.** Regional Fed banks have done excellent work that deserves broader dissemination and continuation. *Requires sustained commitment.*

 These recommendations do not assume official statistics are wrong—they assume that transparency, disaggregation, and independent verification serve the public interest regardless of whether they reveal problems.